-The Doctor helps them to open the way down to the tombs of the Cybermen, whereupon Kaftan and logician Klieg awaken the Cybermen from their cryogenic sleep and reveal that they are in fact there to revive the Cybermen, using their brains and the Cybermen's strength to conquer the universe.
+The Doctor helps them to open the way down to the tombs of the Cybermen, whereupon Kaftan and logician Klieg awaken the Cybermen from their cryogenic sleep and reveal that they are in fact there to revive the Cybermen, intending on using their own brainpower and the Cybermen's strength to conquer the universe.

-As bad an idea as this would be, it turns out to be irrelevant anyway, as out the tomb is just a giant logic puzzle designed to weed out everyone but the smartest people, whom the Cybermen judge worthy to be upgraded.
+As bad an idea as this would be, it turns out to be irrelevant anyway, as the tomb is just a giant logic puzzle designed to weed out everyone but the smartest people, whom the Cybermen judge worthy to be upgraded.
 The Cybermen punch their way out of the refrigerated tombs and the big-brained Cyber-Controller says they will be converted into Cybermen themselves.
-They soon end up attacking the party while accompanied by little slug-like Cybermats.
+They soon end up attacking the party while accompanied by little slug-like cyborgs known as Cybermats.

-The story was thought to be lost for decades, until a complete copy was discovered in 1991 in Hong Kong — Prior to October 2013, it was the only complete story of Season 5 and of the first two years of Troughton.
+All four episodes of this story were thought to be lost for decades, until a complete copy was discovered in 1991 in Hong Kong — Prior to October 2013, it was the only complete story of Season 5, of Victoria, and of the first two years of Troughton.
 As of 2022, it is also the only complete Cyberman story from the '60s.

-- Big Bad: The domed Cyber Controller.
-As Cyber Leaders hadn't been invented yet, this was the first time we saw a chain of command with the Cybermen.
+- Big Bad: The domed Cyber-Controller.
+As Cyber-Leaders hadn't been invented yet, this was the first time we saw a chain of command with the Cybermen.
 Also Klieg and Kaftan who serve as the human antagonists.